xtuml/bridgepoint/doc-internal/notes/236_MergeIssuesFoundPriorTo4.1.12Release/236_MergeIssuesFoundPriorTo4.1.12Release.dnt.md

 controlled ordering.
 The issue is that we order elements in children slots.
 For instance an interface operation is user ordered and so is an interface signal.
 However, the ordering is dependent on the child slot location.
+A "slot" here is the location that a merged element is placed into.
 Interface operations, regardless of user defined order, are always before interface signals.
 This was causing issues when trying to adjust user defined ordering among the slot elements.
 During the initial analysis slot